The importance of blood testing for bodybuilders

 Knowing that both catabolic and anabolic hormones can either optimise or negatively impact your training, it is important to know that you can use blood testing to monitor them.
 You can read more about catabolic and anabolic hormones and their importance in recovery in our signs you’re overtraining and how to recover blog.

 The best way to check up on your hormone levels and see whether an imbalance could be affecting your performance is through a blood test, such as our Ultimate Performance Blood Test.
-You can check up on hormone levels, muscle health, and nutrition to ensure you’re in the best physical shape for training.
+You can check up on hormone levels and nutrition to ensure you’re in the best physical shape for training.

 Training hard puts the body under a lot of stress and it’s very important to give your body enough time to recover and rebuild.
 Overtraining is a real risk for bodybuilders and passion and commitment to training may sometimes be the thing that prevents progress.